nobl9/terraform-provider-nobl9/docs/resources/slo.md

 Optional:

-- `count_metrics` (Block Set) Compares two time series, indicating the ratio of the count of good or bad values to total values.
-Exactly one of good or bad series must be filled. (see [below for nested schema](#nestedblock--objective--count_metrics))
+- `count_metrics` (Block Set) Compares two time series, calculating the ratio of either good or bad values to the total number of values.
+Fill either the 'good' or 'bad' series, but not both. (see [below for nested schema](#nestedblock--objective--count_metrics))
 - `name` (String) Objective's name.
 This field is computed if not provided.
 - `op` (String) Type of logical operation
 - `raw_metric` (Block Set) Raw data is used to compare objective values. (see [below for nested schema](#nestedblock--objective--raw_metric))